sickboydroid/Misc/README.md

 # Misc
-Repository where I place some of my small projects which don't need separate project
+Repository where I place some of my small projects which don't need separate repository